 How to use it:

-My first batch, I followed the instructions and mixed a cup of water with one Tablespoon of solution.
+My first batch, I followed the instructions and mixed a cup of water with one Tablespoon of a solution.
 Looking back, I could have used less.
-For my second trial, I used a half cup of water and a half Tablespoon of solution.
+For my second trial, I used a half cup of water and a half Tablespoon of a solution.
 The solution is a clear yellow-orange tone that turns into a cloudy yellow once mixed.
 I left my pieces in for different amounts of time to vary the amount of patina.

-After removing my pieces from the solution, I wiped them down with paper towel and steel wool.
+After removing my pieces from the solution, I wiped them down with a paper towel and steel wool.
 I picked up the bag of steel wool for a couple of dollars from a discount store.
 Buffing the pieces with the steel wool will remove excess solution & lighten the patina effect where needed.

-Using patina solution is very easy and I love my results.
+Using the patina solution is very easy and I love my results.
 The solution worked best and most noticeably on bare copper wire.
 Brass wire and craft wire did not change much.
 The different shades of patina are exactly what I wanted!
 The longer you dip your piece, the darker the results.